PrefectHQ/prefect/docs/tutorials/execution.md

 ## TaskRunners

 Oftentimes we want our tasks to run in parallel or even on different machines for efficiency.
-Prefect exposes this functionality via the concept of an _task runner_.
+Prefect exposes this functionality via the concept of a _task runner_.

 !!! note "Running flows in parallel requires no configuration"
     Note that task runners only manage _task runs_ within a single flow run - the ability to run multiple flow runs in parallel is default behavior in Prefect.